Uminosachi/sd-webui-inpaint-anything/README.md

 ## Running the application

-* To use xFormers for inference, please add the `--xformers` argument to the startup command.
+* If you intend to use the memory-efficient xformers, please append the `--xformers` argument to your startup command.
 For example, run `./webui.sh --xformers` or `webui.bat --xformers`
 * Note: If you have a privacy protection extension enabled in your web browser, such as DuckDuckGo, you may not be able to retrieve the mask from your sketch.
 * Note: In Gradio version 3.23.0 or older, the segmentation image may appear small on the Web UI.